Some links in this post may be affiliate links

 Photo Credit: Urbano.in

-Wax Begonia grows best in bright light with a few hours of morning or evening sun.
-It can also grow under a grow light if the natural lighting is not sufficient.
+Wax Begonia grows best in bright light with a few hours of morning or evening sunlight but away from hot direct sunshine to avoid scorching the leaves.

 Occasionally turn the pot to ensure that the plant is getting light on all sides for uniform growth.
-Check out this guide on understanding light for houseplants.

 Avoid soggy soil as it can lead to root-rot disease and eventual death of the plant.
-Ensure that the pot has a drainage hole to prevent the soil from getting soggy.

 To promote flowering, apply a phosphorous-rich, water-soluble fertilizer weekly when buds begin to form.